mukulJangid-git/Spam-Classifier/README.md

 ## Features

-*(Please add specific features of your project here.
-Examples include:)*
 * **High Accuracy:** Utilizes advanced machine learning algorithms to achieve high precision in spam detection.
 * **Real-time Classification:** Capable of classifying messages in real-time.
 * **User-friendly Interface:** (If applicable, describe any UI)